From the [not so] sharp minds at ProPublica

 Then, on a quiet Christmas Eve, ProPublica’s Ryan Gabrielson and Ryann Grochowski Jones posted an article to address criticism (mainly brought by me and David Klinger) of their initial study.

-I don’t want to waste much more time on this; I’ve wasted too much already (see 1, 2, 3, and 4).
+I don’t want to waste much more time on this; I’ve wasted too much already (see 1, 2, 3, 4).
 But I do find it funny, in their piece, after many paragraphs focusing on the red herring non-issue of hispanic undercount, there it is — buried in the 11th paragraph — they kind of admit I’m right: the ratio might be 9 to 1!

 Maybe I should just stop there and say, “you’re welcome.”